-C222014 Garment Constructed from Sustainable or Unconventional [natural or synthetic] fibers (eligible for State Fair Fashion Show, in the class that best describes the type of garment constructed i.e., Dress, Romper or Jumpsuit, or Two-piece Outfit) Fabric/Fibers used in this garment have to be manufactured/purchased, for example: bamboo, banana, corn husk, and recycled fibers.
-Garments constructed out of the unconventional items themselves should be exhibited under Beyond the Needle.

-A list of skills by project is available at https://go.unl.edu/ne4hclothing.

-STEAM Clothing 3 - A STITCH FURTHER: Exhibits entered in this project must reflect at least one new skill learned from this manual.
-(See project manual skill-level list) Garments as listed may be made from any pattern or any fabric and should demonstrate sewing skills beyond STEAM Clothing2.
+- C222011 Romper or Jumpsuit (eligible for State Fair Fashion Show) - C222012 Two-Piece Outfit (eligible for State Fair Fashion Show) - C222013 Alter Your Pattern- (eligible for State Fair Fashion Show, in the class that best describes the type of garment constructed i.e., Dress, Romper or Jumpsuit, or Two-piece Outfit)-Garment constructed from a significantly altered pattern.
+Entry must include both the constructed garment and the altered pattern.
+Include information sheet that describes: 1) how the pattern was altered or changed, 2) why the changes were needed/wanted.
+Appropriate skills for altering/designing a pattern in STEAM 2 include: moving darts, merging two patterns together, altering a pattern for a woven or knit material, adding a lining) - C222014 Garment Constructed from Sustainable or Unconventional [natural or synthetic] fibers (eligible for State Fair Fashion Show, in the class that best describes the type of garment constructed i.e., Dress, Romper or Jumpsuit, or Two-piece Outfit) Fabric/Fibers used in this garment have to be manufactured/purchased, for example: bamboo, banana, corn husk, and recycled fibers.
+Garments constructed out of the unconventional items themselves should be exhibited under Beyond the Needle. - A list of skills by project is available at <a href="https://extension.unl.edu/statewide/centralsandhills/4-h/csa-fair-book/STEAM Clothing 3 A STITCH FURTHER: Exhibits entered in this project must reflect at least one new skill learned from this manual.
+(See project manual skill-level list) Garments as listed may be made from any pattern or any fabric and should demonstrate sewing skills beyond STEAM Clothing 2.
 Entry consists of complete constructed garments only.
 Wool entries must have the fiber content listed on the identification label.